cookiecutter/cookiecutter/README.rst

 * `cookiecutter-lux-python`_: A boilerplate Python project that aims to create Python package with a convenient Makefile-facility and additional helpers.
 * `cookiecutter-flask`_ : A Flask template with Bootstrap 3, starter templates, and working user registration.
 * `cookiecutter-flask-2`_: A heavier weight fork of cookiecutter-flask, with more boilerplate including forgotten password and Heroku integration
+* `flask-extension-cookiecutter`_ : A flask cookiecutter template for easily writing flask extensions.
 * `cookiecutter-flask-foundation`_ : Flask Template with caching, forms, sqlalchemy and unit-testing.
 * `cookiecutter-bottle`_ : A cookiecutter template for creating reusable Bottle projects quickly.
 * `cookiecutter-openstack`_: A template for an OpenStack project.